AngeloThompson/Giraffe_Housing_Assistant/README.md

 ## 💡 The Solution

-The **Giraffe Housing Assistant** is an autonomous AI agent that takes over this entire end-to-end process. [cite_start]It acts as a true agent "on your behalf", not just a simple chatbot, fulfilling the hackathon's goal of building agents that can complete end-to-end tasks autonomously[cite: 12, 14].
+The **Giraffe Housing Assistant** is an autonomous AI agent that takes over this entire end-to-end process.
+It acts as a true agent "on your behalf", not just a simple chatbot, fulfilling the hackathon's goal of building agents that can complete end-to-end tasks autonomously.

 The agent manages the full lifecycle of your housing search: from finding listings and applying to them, to parsing email replies and booking viewings directly into your calendar.